 Doctors Transplant Liver Into 3(-Week-Old Boy

-PITTSBURGH (AP) _ A 3 1/2 -week-old boy who is among the youngest liver transplant patients ever completed surgery early Sunday at Children’s Hospital to receive a new organ.
+PITTSBURGH (AP) _ A 3 1/2 -week-old boy has become one of the nation’s youngest liver transplant patients after receiving a new organ at Children’s Hospital here, officials said.

-Michael Boggs, the son of Mark and Joann Boggs of Osage, Wyo., entered surgery at at 4 p.m.
-Saturday and left the operating room at about 1:10 a.m.
-Sunday, said hospital spokeswoman Judith Ketterer.
-He was listed in critical condition, which is normal for transplant patients, she said.
+Michael Boggs, son of Mark and Joann Boggs of Osage, Wyo., left surgery early Sunday after a nine-hour operation, said hospital spokeswoman Judith Ketterer.
+He was listed in critical but stable condition, which is normal for transplant patients, she said.

-However, Morgan Smith-Dennis of Olathe, Kan., was 14 days old when he received a new organ June 18 at the University of Nebraska Medical Center in Omaha.
-Morgan remains hospitalized in critical but stable condition in the intensive care unit, hospital spokeswoman LaDonna Hoffman said Saturday.
+The youngest liver transplant patient is believed to be Morgan Smith-Dennis of Olathe, Kan., who was 14 days old when he underwent surgery June 18 at the University of Nebraska Medical Center in Omaha.
+He was still in critical but stable condition Saturday, hospital spokeswoman LaDonna Hoffman said.

-Michael was born with liver failure July 15, Ms. McMahon said.
+Michael was born with liver failure July 15, hospital spokeswoman Lynn McMahon said Saturday.
 Doctors have not been able to pinpoint the cause of the failure, she said.

-He has been in stable condition since being transferred to the intensive care unit Children’s Hospital on Thursday from a Denver hospital, Ms. McMahon said.
+Before surgery, Michael had been in stable condition after being transferred to the intensive care unit at Children’s Hospital on Thursday from a hospital in Denver, Ms. McMahon said.

-Ms. McMahon would not comment on the infant’s chances for survival, but said the 72 hours after the surgery are the most critical.
-The hospital’s transplant survival rate for children up to age 18 is 80 percent. she said.
+Ms. McMahon would not comment on the infant’s chances for survival, but said the 72 hours following surgery are the most critical.
+The hospital’s transplant survival rate for children up to age 18 is 80 percent, she said.

-The youngest transplant patient at Children’s previously was 4-month-old Andread Lynn Shimer of Hainesport, N.J., who received a new liver Dec.
-28 and has been released, Ms. McMahon said.
+The youngest previous transplant patient at Children’s was 4-month-old Andrea Lynn Shimer of Hainesport, N.J., who received a new liver Dec.
+28 and has since been released, Ms. McMahon said.